rptcloud/terraform-vsphere-vcsa/README.md

 ## License

-This code is released under the Apache 2.0 License.
-Please see [LICENSE](https://github.com/hashicorp/terraform-aws-vault/tree/master/LICENSE) and [NOTICE](https://github.com/hashicorp/terraform-aws-vault/tree/master/NOTICE) for more details.
+This code is released under the MIT License.
+Please see [LICENSE](https://github.com/rptcloud/terraform-vsphere-vcsa/blob/master/LICENSE.txt) for more details.

 Copyright &copy; 2020 River Point Technology